RedHatInsights/backstage-plugin-status-page/plugins/audit-compliance/docs/faq.md

 - The integration uses the configured JIRA URL and API token
 - Tickets include relevant audit information and status updates

+### How are Jira Epics and Tasks linked to audits?

+- When bulk audits are initiated, the system creates (or links to) a Jira Epic per application and period.
+- Follow-up work (e.g., access review rejections, service account actions) creates Tasks linked to the parent Epic.
+- Labels include the app name, period, and frequency (e.g., `my-app-Q1-2025-quarterly`).
+- Ticket keys and statuses are stored with audit records for display in the UI.

 ### How does GitLab integration work?

 - Provides access to repository information